EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 ## Upgrading from 24.10-preview1

-There have been a few changes to 24.10 since the preview, both in the configuration and the behaviour of some of the new features.
+There have been a few changes to 24.10 since the preview, both in the configuration and the behavior of some new features.

-Be aware of the following if you are upgrading from or tested out 24.10.0-preview1.
+Be aware of the following if upgrading from or tested 24.10.0-preview1.

 ### Plugins configuration section removed

 The configuration for some features was previously nested in a subsection titled `Plugins`.
-This has been changed so that all configuration is nested in the `EventStore` subsection.
+This has been changed, so all configurations are nested in the `EventStore` subsection.

 Additionally, these features can now be configured directly in the server main config as well as via JSON or environment variables.